Desmopressin: Bed wetting

 Desmopressin is used to treat nocturnal enuresis (bedwetting).
-It is usually prescribed in the form of desmopressin acetate, by mouth.
-Children taking DDAVP have 2.2 fewer wet nights per week and are 4.5 times more likely to sleep without disruption compared with placebo.

 Nocturia

-In 2017, the FDA approved desmopressin has some benefit for adults who have problems with nocturia (having a need to wake up at night for urination).
+In 2017, the US Food and Drug Administration (FDA) approved desmopressin acetate nasal spray (Noctiva) for adults who awaken at least two times per night to urinate due to a condition known as nocturnal polyuria.

 Bleeding disorders

-Desmopressin (DDAVP) is usually the first line treatment for mild to moderate type 1 von Willebrand disease.
+Desmopressin (Ddavp) is usually the first line treatment for mild to moderate type 1 von Willebrand disease.
 It is not recommended in severe disease or in those with abnormal factor VIII.
 Usefulness in type 2A, 2M, or 2N von Willebrand disease is variable.
 Generally not recommended in 2B and type 3 von Willebrand disease.

 Desmopressin is only recommended in mild hemophilia A. It may be used both for bleeding due to trauma or to try to prevent bleeding due to surgery.
 It is not effective in the treatment of hemophilia B (factor IX deficiency) or severe hemophilia A. May also be used in uremia induced bleeding.

 Diabetes insipidus

-Desmopressin is used in the treatment of central diabetes insipidus (DI) as a replacement for endogenous antidiuretic hormone (ADH) that is in insufficient quantity due to decreased or non-existent secretion or production of ADH by the posterior pituitary or hypothalamus, respectively.
-It is also used in the diagnostic workup for diabetes insipidus, in order to distinguish central from DI due to the kidneys.
-Desmopressin is not effective at treating nephrogenic DI, thus a positive response is generally indicative of central DI.
+Desmopressin (Desmoda) is indicated for the management of central diabetes insipidus as antidiuretic replacement therapy.